Disease/Disorder

 Available or current treatment guidelines

 The common symptom of increased muscle weakness may be exacerbated by overuse or deconditioning.
-Based on the history and physical examination, the polio survivor may be counseled to decrease stress on specific muscles by modification of activities or use of orthoses and assistive devices, or initiate a targeted exercise program.
-A classification for exercise prescription was developed by the National Rehabilitation Hospital (NRH).7 Muscles are classified by severity of polio involvement and stability of strength; limbs classified according to the most severely affected muscle.
+Based on the history and physical examination, the polio survivor may be counseled to decrease stress on specific muscles by modification of activities or use of orthoses and assistive devices or initiate a targeted exercise program.
+A classification for exercise prescription was developed by the National Rehabilitation Hospital (NRH).9 Muscles are classified by severity of polio involvement and stability of strength with limbs classified according to the most severely affected muscle.
 Unaffected muscles, muscles with sub-clinical polio and those with clinically stable polio of at least a grade 3 strength can be exercised.
 Care must be taken with any polio-affected muscle, pacing activity with rest and watching for signs of overuse.
 Improvement in cardiovascular conditioning should be achieved through use of the strongest muscle groups.
 Muscles that are clinically unstable (new weakness, atrophy or painful) should initially be rested.
 If rest increases weakness, a very gentle, non-fatiguing exercise program can be initiated with close monitoring.
 Stretching programs may increase functional strength through improved body mechanics.
 Polio survivors with severe involvement may only tolerate ROM exercises.

 Fatigue is managed through a combination of energy conservation, lifestyle modification and rest.
 Energy conservation may include orthotics, assistive devices and mobility aids; modifying or pacing activities and how they are performed.
 Lifestyle modifications include optimizing wellness principles, changing work and activity schedules to allow rest periods, and eliminating some activities.
 Regular rest periods or naps during the day prior to complete exhaustion and optimum sleep at night help reduce fatigue levels.